Sugared cranberries are frosty, festive, SUPER easy, and practically scream “IT’S THE HOLIDAYS!”

-Sugared Cranberries are a high-impact, low-effort garnish that livens up everything from cocktails to galettes to Bûche De Noël (yule log cake), which I’m determined to master this Christmas.
+These pretty sparkling berries make a high-impact, low-effort garnish that livens up everything from cocktails to galettes to Bûche De Noël (yule log cake), which I’m determined to master this Christmas.
+They look amazing on pies, cheesecakes, and Christmas charcuterie boards.

 So how do you make them?
 It’s SO EASY.